How do you create a report table in Excel?

 Excel is an incredibly useful tool that has stood the test of time since it began in the mid 1980’s as one of the go-to spreadsheet tools across a wide variety of industries and use cases.
 Within Excel itself there are a good range of features, and Excel reporting is a cornerstone in many data presentations to this day.
 However, the Excel report view does have certain limitations that can make data presentation a little more complicated.
 Let’s take a look at the different options for creating report tables in Excel, along with their pros and cons.

-What Are Excel Reports?
+What are Excel reports?

 The first thing to understand is exactly what reports in Excel are.
 This generic term doesn’t apply to any one particular function that Excel carries out, but rather is an overall term for presenting all the collected information on one sheet clearly and concisely.